ACCA vs CPA: Differences & Career Prospects | Zell Education

 Exam Pattern of ACCA

-The ACCA exam pattern includes mostly MCQs type of question set.
+The ACCA exam pattern includes mostly MCQs-type question set.
 The exams are 2 hours long in duration.
 Three levels of exams include Applied Knowledge, Applied Skill Level, or Strategic Professional Level.
-These exams are flexible which means you can take these exams at any given time.
+These exams are flexible, which means you can take these exams at any given time.

 Exam Pattern of CPA